 Now that we are about a quarter of our way through 2022, let’s take a quick look at what the Online EMBA Program has been up to.

 EMBA Alumni Spotlight

 As always, let’s first check in with one of our amazing alumni!
 Every day, our alumni make us proud and we are thrilled to be able to connect with them and share their accomplishments with the world.
 This newsletter’s alumni spotlight is shining on Mindy Haffke, a Professional Engineer and Client Executive with IMEG Corp.
 Mindy graduated from the EMBA program in 2020 and has made amazing progress in her field since.
 We are excited to share a bit more about her journey with you.

 Can you please tell us a bit about yourself, your career, and why you chose to pursue an EMBA?

-What professional challenge(s) have you faced recently, and how did you handle or overcome it?
+What professional challenges have you faced recently, and how did you handle/overcome them?

 What have you found most rewarding about your career?

 The most rewarding part of my career is mentoring and training employees to perform at their highest potential to be successful.
 Encouraging and supporting everyone on your Team not only helps their personal development, it motivates them to deliver superior quality of work.
 Seeing team members achieve their goals makes every challenging day worth it.

 How has the EMBA helped you in your career?